 Mrs. Badur email@example.com

 Mr. Runyan firstname.lastname@example.org (school psychologist)

-Thanks to Dr. Catherine Pittman from St. Mary’s on sharing her knowledge on anxiety.
-It was a great presentation on Monday, Feb.
-6. You can check out her book, Rewire Your Anxious Brain (New Harbinger Publications, 2015), to find out more.
+Thanks to Dr. Catherine Pittman from St. Mary’s on sharing her knowledge on anxiety back in mid-winter.
+You can check out her book, Rewire Your Anxious Brain (New Harbinger Publications, 2015), to find out more.

 Students are encouraged to check HAC weekly to keep progress of their grades.
 If a parent needs their log in for HAC, please email one of us and we will get that to you.

 The counselors will again this coming year teach (with the Wellness teachers) some lessons in 7th & 8th grade on suicide prevention.
 This is because students are often the first ones to hear about friends that are sharing that they are thinking of suicide.
 More information will follow after the lessons are presented.